bourgeoisie-hacker/nimbus-run/README.md

 | X64   | ✅   | ✅   |
 | ARM64 | ✅   | ✅   |

-Please not that if you choose to use arm64 ensure that the instance type is compatible.
+Please note that if you choose to use arm64 ensure that the instance type is compatible.
 Please see official documentation below

 *AWS*
 - https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-type-specifications.html